barmintor/ia_ebooks/README.md

 A python script that will download Internet Archive ebook collection records, munge them up with CLIO MARC data and add some convenient links.

 ## Prerequisites
-This is a python 3 script that depends on requests and pymarc
+This is a python 3 script that depends on requests and pymarc, see also requirements.txt

 ## Usage
 print help: